top of page

 Level Design and Level Art

-I made Malenkiy Koshmar's theorical level design all by myself and I implemented most of it in Unity with the help of another designer.
+I made Malenkiy Koshmar's theorical level design and I implemented most of it in Unity with the help of another designer.

-Malenkiy Koshmar has 1 big level : a City, but it is separated in 4 main points of interests (the Streets, the Base, the Forest and the Spikes) and multiple small ones (parks and buildings).
+Malenkiy Koshmar has one big level : the city of Soska.
+It is separated in 4 points of interests (the Streets, the Base, the Forest and the Spikes) and multiple small ones (parks and buildings).

 - the Base is the only safe zone and is where the player need to return to progress in the game.